mtoensing/simpletoc/readme.txt

 * SEO friendly: Disable the h2 heading of the TOC block and add your own.
 * Comes with English, French, Spanish, German, and Brazilian Portuguese translations.
 * Works with non-Latin texts.
 Tested with Japanese and Arabic.
-* Finds headlines in groups and reusable blocks.
-And in groups within reusable blocks.
+* Finds headlines in groups.
 * Compatible with AMP plugins.
 * Rank Math support.

 == Changelog ==

+= 5.0.10 =
+* Fix: Headlines in groups.

 = 5.0.9 =
 * Works with WordPress 6.0